zhangyanbo93429/MarketManagement/README.md

 # MarketManagement
-To manage a small furniture market
+This reposity is to manage a small furniture market.
+I use github to manage the code.